Footage-Firm/kafka-php/README.md

 The default settings of the Producer give an exactly once delivery guarantee (this is done by setting `enable.idempotence` to `true`).
 Kafka also guarantees that messages sent by a producer to a particular topic partition will be stored in the same order they were sent.
 Note that this guarantee is on a per partition basis, not per topic.

-Kafka also guarantees that a topic will tolerate N-1 server failures if the topic has a replication factor of N.

 [Read more about Kafka Guarantees here](https://kafka.apache.org/documentation/#intro_guarantees).